-On the face of it, Paul McCartney covers a good bit of emotional turf on Venus and Mars, his new album with Wings: old age, drug abuse, and love.
+On the face of it, Paul McCartney covers a lot of emotional turf on Venus and Mars, his new album with Wings: old age, drug abuse, and love.
 But the name of the game is entertainment, not communication.
 There is no blood on these tracks; neither is there any real evocation of joy.

 McCartney proclaims his happiness often enough on this album, but his odes to his wife Linda, consisting entirely of platitudes, carry all the passion of “Frosty the Snowman.”
 In “Spirits of Ancient Egypt,” for example, McCartney croons, “You’re my baby and I love you so / You can take a pound of love / and cook it in the stew.”
 “Letting Go” brings such banalities as “Ah, she looks like snow / I want to put her in a Broadway show.”
 How the principal author of “Yesterday,” “Blackbird,” and “Hey, Jude” could plummet to this puerile level is anybody’s guess.